2025-2026 Classes

 ages 13-adult

 Competition Training Classes are not always in class format, sometimes they are fencer led drills, collaborative coaching, open bouting, and/or footwork/strengthening sessions or themed bouting.
 This kind of training requires each fencer to be invested in learning and working and we’ve found that it nets the fastest levels of improvement.
-Prior to bigger tournaments, classes will have fewer drills and be more strategic bouting with strip coaching.
+We include technical, timing, and tactical drills Prior to bigger tournaments, classes will have fewer drills and be more strategic bouting with strip coaching and fencer led feedback.
 We also incorporate the mental game of fencing into our classes.
-The structured classes will move from technical or timing drills into tactical drills as the evening progresses.

 Although there is not a specific skill level required to be part of comp classes, all comp fencers are expected to be fencing 4 hours most weeks and all comp fencers are expected to train and encourage the training of others with a positive attitude.